Identitywoman/rebooting-the-web-of-trust-spring2018/draft-documents/Biometrics.md

 ### Principle 4: Biometric Data Should Be Under A User’s Control

-When a user decides where to place his actual biometric data, he should ensure that it stays under his control: he should be the authority who determines who can access his data, which data they can access, and which capabilities they have.
-He should also have the authority and ability to move his data as he sees fit.
-In other words, his relationship with his biometric data should adopt many of the rules of self-sovereignty.
+When a user decides where to place her actual biometric data, she should ensure that it stays under her control: she should be the authority who determines who can access her data, which data they can access, and which capabilities they have.
+She should also have the authority and ability to move her data as he sees fit.
+In other words, her relationship with his biometric data should adopt many of the principles of self-sovereignty.

 This requirement does not enforce any specific physical implementation.